-Family Advocates play an integral role at our Child Advocacy Center to educate, support, advocate and connect families with necessary services in order to help the family heal after a personal tragedy has affected their lies.
+Family Advocates play an integral role at our Child Advocacy Center to educate, support, advocate and connect families with necessary services in order to help the family heal after a personal tragedy has affected their lives.
 Family Advocates ensure that children and families get support, education and resources they need to overcome the trauma of abuse for as long as they need assistance.

 Even after the Forensic Interview, Mission Kids continues to support the children and families it serves through its Family Advocacy Program.
 From the first day you meet until the trial or court process, and after if necessary, your Family Advocate will be present and proactive during the entire healing process.
 A Family Advocate’s role is to provide support, information, referral services, victim’s compensation assistance, court support and other assistance.